01 of 06

 - Don't be shy.
 If you speak up and volunteer, you get to do more fun things.

-- For this late sleeper, early starts were hard (7:00 a.m. several days).
+- If you're a late sleeper, early starts can be hard (7:00 a.m. several days).
 There's not much to do about that except to know it's going to happen.

 03 of 06